commander/MovieTicketBookingSystem/readme.md

 ![Components](/Architecture/Components.png)

-The System has three main components.
-Accounts service, Bookings service and Core service
+The System has two main components.
+Accounts service and Core service.

 **Core Service:** supports the functionality to serach movies and view avaialability of the shows, Add new movies, Cinemas, shows, Booking Tickets etc.